Key takeaways

 Financial statements vs. pro forma statements

-Pro forma statement formats
+Examples of pro forma statement formats

 Pro forma income statement

 For example, if a business is considering a new marketing campaign, it’ll want to know how it'll affect its bottom line.
 They could create a pro forma income statement that excludes the costs of the campaign.
+This allows the finance team to isolate potential profit increases and determine if the spend is justified.

 Pro forma balance sheet